Updated April 24, 2026

 How to Become a Phlebotomist

-You can start working as a phlebotomist in 4 months with $2k-$4k in training — faster and cheaper than most health care careers at any level.
+You can start working as a phlebotomist in 4 months with $2k-$4k in training — faster and cheaper than most health care careers that require only a certificate.

 Phlebotomy Certificate Program